vijaysgovind/Adafruit_SH1106/README.md

 - Add scroll function in software
 - Copyright belongs to Adafruit
 - Not production ready - Using this to learn uc coding as way to get over management fatigue
+- Will be committing everything to main branch as the guy behind this is lazy